-Industry professionals have therefore welcomed with interest the CNIL’s draft recommendation on mobile apps, which has been put out to public consultation until October 8, 2023, and will shortly be published in its final version.
+Professionals in the sector have therefore welcomed with interest the CNIL’s recommendation regarding mobile apps, which has be published in its final version on September 24, 2024.

-In the meantime, Aurele IT sheds light on the issues and impacts of the draft recommendation for players in this ecosystem.
+Aurele IT is shedding light on the challenges and impacts of this recommendation for players in this ecosystem.

-Why has the CNIL decided to take an interest in mobile applications?
+Why has CNIL decided to focus on mobile applications?

-Today, mobile devices are the preferred means for the French to connect to the Internet.
-They involve massive use of mobile apps, which present major challenges for the privacy of their users.
-This is why the CNIL has identified data collection in smartphone applications as a priority theme in its 2022-2024 strategic plan.
+Mobile devices are now the preferred means for the French population to connect to the internet.
+They involve extensive use of mobile apps, which pose significant privacy challenges for their users.
+For this reason, the CNIL has identified data collection in smartphone applications as a priority topic in its 2022–2024 strategic plan.

 What is the scope of the recommendation?

-The CNIL, like the European Data Protection Board, have the ability to interpret GDPR generally and a priori, outside of any litigation.
-A CNIL recommendation falls under so-called “soft law”, which in fact is binding in terms of data protection: in practice, data controllers are required to comply with CNIL and EDPB recommendations, which will be enforceable in the event of control.
+The CNIL, like the European Data Protection Board (EDPB), has the ability to interpret the GDPR in a general and preventive manner.
+A CNIL recommendation falls under what is known as “soft law,” which, in practice, is binding in matters of data protection.
+Data controllers are required to comply with CNIL and EDPB recommendations, which can be enforced during inspections.

-The publication of the recommendation heralds the controls that the CNIL will launch from 2024 onwards at the various players in the sector in France.
+The publication of the recommendation signals the start of CNIL inspections starting of in spring 2025, targeting various players in the sector in France.

-And, as was previously the case with the CNIL recommendation on cookies and trackers, other European supervisory authorities should draw inspiration from it to issue similar recommendations.
+As was the case with CNIL’s previous recommendation on cookies and trackers, other European supervisory authorities are expected to follow suit and issue similar recommendations.

 -